hkattt/testing-mqtt/README.md

 include_dir /etc/mosquitto/conf.d
 ```

 The project uses Python to graph the experiment results.
-See the [Python Download](https://www.python.org/downloads/) for further details on installing Python.
+See the [Python Download](https://www.python.org/downloads/) page for installation steps.
 Our Python script requires the `numpy`, `pandas`, and `matplotlib` libraries which can be installed using the `pip` package manager.

 ## Usage